Mark-Hopkins-at-Williams/babylm/experiments/gpt2_concat/README.md

 cbt-rarity-all-end-p8k:
 - cbt sorted based on rarity all 800 cut from the most frequent

+aochildes-guten-log-rarity-all-no-cut:
+- aochildes and gutenberg_fixed mixed together sorted with log rarity all

 Run the following on Appa:
     sbatch train_gpt2_concatenation_ss.sh